Vesper Price Up 17.3% Over Last 7 Days (VSP)

-Vesper (VSP) traded 3.4% higher against the dollar during the twenty-four hour period ending at 11:00 AM E.T. on September 29th.
-Vesper has a total market capitalization of $3.80 million and $71,219.00 worth of Vesper was traded on exchanges in the last day.
-One Vesper coin can currently be bought for $0.43 or 0.00002238 BTC on popular cryptocurrency exchanges.
-During the last seven days, Vesper has traded up 17.3% against the dollar.
+Vesper (VSP) traded up 3.4% against the U.S. dollar during the 24-hour period ending at 17:00 PM ET on October 4th.
+One Vesper coin can currently be bought for approximately $0.44 or 0.00002151 BTC on popular cryptocurrency exchanges.
+Vesper has a market capitalization of $3.86 million and $71,219.00 worth of Vesper was traded on exchanges in the last 24 hours.
+Over the last week, Vesper has traded 17.3% higher against the U.S. dollar.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.